Gods and Generals (film): Historians' response

 Gods and Generals is widely viewed as championing the Lost Cause ideology by creating a presentation more favorable to the Confederacy.
 Writing in The Journal of American History, historian Steven E. Woodworth derided the movie as a modern-day telling of Lost Cause mythology.
 Woodworth called the movie "the most pro-Confederate film since Birth of a Nation, a veritable celluloid celebration of slavery and treason."
 He summed up his reasons for disliking the movie by saying:

 Gods and Generals brings to the big screen the major themes of Lost Cause mythology that professional historians have been working for half a century to combat.
 In the world of Gods and Generals, slavery has nothing to do with the Confederate cause.
 Instead, the Confederates are nobly fighting for, rather than against, freedom, as viewers are reminded again and again by one white southern character after another.

 Woodworth criticized the portrayal of slaves as being "generally happy" with their condition.
 He also criticizes the relative lack of attention given to the motivations of Union soldiers fighting in the war.
 He excoriates the film for allegedly implying, in agreement with Lost Cause mythology, that the South was more "sincerely Christian."
 Woodworth concludes that the film, through "judicial omission," presents "a distorted view of the Civil War."

 Historian William B. Feis similarly criticized the director's decision "to champion the more simplistic-and sanitized-interpretations found in post-war "Lost Cause" mythology".
 Writing for the Southern Poverty Law Center, George Ewert wrote that the film "is part of a growing movement that seeks to rewrite the history of the American South, downplaying slavery and the economic system that it sustained."
 Ewert also noted that white-supremacist groups such as the League of the South praised the film.

+Filmmaker and history educator Andrew Rakich called the film "the most offensive Civil War movie since The Birth of a Nation," while also criticizing its filmmaking qualities.